Travel Grants

 To be eligible, graduate students:

 • Must have a $100-$500 match already secured from the applicant's department, college, or another appropriate source.
-These funds are matched on a 1:1 basis.
-Eligible graduate students may apply for a maximum of $500 with matching funds (for a maximum total of $1,000).
+These funds are matched on a 1:1 (or dollar-for-dollar) basis.
+Maximum TGS match $500.

 • Must be presenting research or a creative activity that they have authored/co-authored.
 It must have been peer-reviewed and accepted for presentation.
-If acceptance is pending, students can still apply, but the final award of a travel grant is contingent upon acceptance for presentation.
-Students who are merely attending a meeting without any active participation are ineligible for travel grant funding.
+If acceptance is pending, students can still apply, but the final award is contingent upon acceptance for presentation.
+Students who are merely attending a meeting without any active participation are ineligible for travel award funding.

 • Must attend at least 3 TGS Professional Development Graduate Workshops per academic year for which you are applying.
 You can attend these workshops in person or live online stream.
 If you are unable to attend a workshop, videos are available online.
 Please list the name and date of the workshops you attended or watched on the appropriate application field.